 TxDOT Dallas District

-Staff contact: Matt Fall for Pedestrian Safety Action Plan information.
+Staff contact: Julie Anderson for Pedestrian Safety Action Plan information.